gnay-uy/pwn-chals/SSMCTF-25/baby-notes/sol.md

-intended: arbwrite into FILE struct, point write buf to got and overwrite with win
+arbwrite into FILE struct, point write buf to got and overwrite with win
-unintended: fmtstr arbwrite :)